cogtoolslab/cognitive-ai-benchmarking/stimuli/README.md

 Step 1 above is assumed to be completed on your end before use of the code in this repo.

 ## Step 2 - Upload stimulus to AWS S3
-The purpose of this step is to host your stimuli on AWS s3 so you have a semi-permanent link to refer to each stimulus.
+The purpose of this step is to host your stimuli on AWS S3 so you have a semi-permanent link to refer to each stimulus.
 These links will be used when running the online experiment to retrieve the necessary stimulus for each trial and present the stimulus to the participants.

-Step 2 is handled by the function upload_stim_to_s3 in upload_to_s3.py.
+Step 2 is handled by the function `upload_stim_to_s3` in `upload_to_s3.py`.
 This function takes 5 inputs:
-- bucket: string, name of AWS s3 bucket to write to
+- `bucket`: string, name of AWS s3 bucket to write to

-- pth_to_s3_credentials: string, path to AWS credentials file
+- `pth_to_s3_credentials`: string, path to AWS credentials file

-- data_root: string, root path for data to upload
+- `data_root`: string, root path for data to upload

-- data_path: string, path in data_root to be included in upload.
+- `data_path`: string, path in data_root to be included in upload.

-- multilevel: True for multilevel directory structures, False if all data is stored in one directory
+- `multilevel`: True for multilevel directory structures, False if all data is stored in one directory

 For a simple data directory with all to-be-uploaded files stored in data_root without any sub-directories, data_path should simply be *